 Although Nissan hasn’t said as much, we believe the delay has everything to do with this automaker launching its full-size Titan/Titan XD pickup trucks a few years back.
 It was a big project for a manufacturer best known for its extensive line of cars and crossovers.

-Soon, we’ll see an all-new 2021 Frontier, launching this midsize truck’s third generation.
+Soon, we’ll see an all-new 2022 Frontier (the 2021 did no happen due to the pandemic), launching this midsize truck’s third generation.
 We don’t know much about the new truck, but Nissan did something highly unusual for the last year of the current model: it rolled out the powertrain slated for the future truck to close out the second generation.

 2020 Nissan Frontier Review